Ipswich Blackfriars: The priory complex

 Upon excavation it was found that part of the wall now standing (which appeared to continue across the choir of the church), was a Victorian reconstruction using older materials, and that section was accordingly removed.
 Other structures stood, or were planned, east of the "dormitory" as early as 1275, for which the proximity of the town ditch may suggest a convenient purpose.
 Gilyard-Beer considered that a range forming the south side of the cloister had already been lost when Kirby's Prospect was drawn, which must have stood forward upon the open area shown, connecting the dormitory and refectory at their south ends.
 The free-standing wall seen to the right of Davy's illustration, and in another by F.B.
 Russel and W. Hagreen, was apparently part of its back wall.
 He inferred that this may have contained a study-dormitory.

 Kirby shows the refectory to have had tracery windows in the Decorated Gothic style, progressing from a geometric form at the north end to more curvilinear forms to the south, suggesting a sequence of construction from the late 13th to early 14th century.
 The final window has perpendicular mullions (a later style).
 The gable extension at the second window contained the raised lectern from which homilies or scriptures were read at mealtimes and (as Kirby's Plan shows) was approached externally by steps on the south side.
 The windows are raised to be set above the level of the seated diners.
 The upper end of this hall was to the north, and the later window and final bay probably mark the position of the screens passage at the lower end giving access to the buttery or pantry.
 This building was used as a schoolroom until demolished in 1763, when the school moved into the old dormitory.
 The windows either side of the chapter house doorway were also in curvilinear style.

-Although excavation revealed little of the more southerly part of the complex, the realization that the friary layout had conformed to an orderly plan, with a very imposing church, encouraged what was necessarily a more speculative interpretation of that part of Kirby's Prospect and Plan.
+Although excavation revealed little of the more southerly part of the complex, the realization that the priory layout had conformed to an orderly plan, with a very imposing church, encouraged what was necessarily a more speculative interpretation of that part of Kirby's Prospect and Plan.
 Gilyard-Beer suggested that the two-tiered gallery courtyard then in use as Christ's Hospital, evidently of later construction, had been rebuilt on the plan of an original second cloister which may also have been of two storeys.
 A large two-storied stone building possibly corresponding to that on the south side of the second cloister was still standing in 1845 and may have been the Infirmary.
 The buildings at the south-west corner perhaps occupied the site of the former prior's lodge and guest quarters.